Get Started

 Red Flags You Can Spot in 60 Seconds

-Before pitching, run a 60-second health check.
-Open the site and check the latest post date—if nothing published in three months, engagement is likely dead.
+Honestly, you don’t need a full audit before pitching.
+Run a 60-second health check.
+Sixty seconds, no more.
+Open the site and check the latest post date, if nothing published in three months, engagement is likely dead.
 Scan five recent articles: thin, templated content signals a link farm.
 Check the comment section and social shares; zero interaction means zero readership.
-Paste the domain into a backlink checker and look for unnatural patterns—hundreds of outbound links to unrelated niches, or a sudden spike in referring domains from sketchy sources.
+Paste the domain into a backlink checker and look for unnatural patterns, hundreds of outbound links to unrelated niches, or a sudden spike in referring domains from sketchy sources.
 Run a quick site:domain.com search to spot keyword-stuffed pages or doorway content Google might already be devaluing.
 Finally, click any guest author byline; if it leads nowhere or to an obvious SEO profile with zero social presence, the site accepts anyone.
-These patterns—stale content, hollow engagement, spammy links, and no editorial standards—indicate a placement that won’t move traffic or authority.
+These patterns, stale content, hollow engagement, spammy links, and no editorial standards, indicate a placement that won’t move traffic or authority.
 Skip it and move to the next prospect.

 The PBN Detection Checklist

 Before accepting an outreach opportunity, run a quick audit to spot private blog networks disguised as legitimate publishers.
-Check domain registration dates—a cluster of sites launched within weeks of each other is a red flag.
+Check domain registration dates, a cluster of sites launched within weeks of each other is a red flag.
 Look for identical site templates, shared footer links, or duplicate author bios across multiple “independent” blogs.
-Review backlink profiles using Ahrefs or Moz; networks often cross-link heavily within the same IP range or registrar.
+Review backlink profiles using Ahrefs or Moz’s PBN-footprint guidance; networks often cross-link heavily within the same IP range or registrar.
 Examine content quality and engagement: zero comments, generic stock photos, and thin articles signal a link farm, not a real publication.

 Transparent networks operate differently.
 They disclose ownership, maintain consistent editorial standards, and attract genuine reader engagement through social shares and organic comments.
 Authors have verifiable online identities and expertise in their topics.
 The sites earn links naturally from diverse sources, not just reciprocal exchanges.
 When vetting opportunities, ask for traffic screenshots, editorial guidelines, and previous guest contributors.
 If a site refuses basic transparency or pitches hundreds of “instant placement” domains, walk away.
 Learning to identify hidden PBNs protects your rankings and budget, keeping your link profile clean and penalty-resistant.